-For most, if not all, reading this article, our childhoods have past.
-The expansive new exposures to life that create the connections and refining of the brain are completed.
-For adults experiencing impoverished emotions because of childhood neglect or trauma, the game is not over; a healthy, rich emotional life is still possible.
+For most, if not all, reading this article, our childhood naiveite has vanished.
+We now face life as adults.
+The large window of exposure to new experience that forms the connections in the brain, mapping strategies to adapt to living, are established.
+Learning is never completely over.
+For adults experiencing impoverished emotions from childhood neglect or trauma, the game is not over; a healthy, rich emotional life is still possible.
 The plasticity of the brain continues.
-Brain science continues to discover new horizons in the breathtaking inner-universe of the Brain.
-The window of circuitry connections does not close after childhood.
+Brain science continues to discover breathtaking horizons in the inner-universe of the Brain.
+The window of learning doesn’t close after childhood.

-We must start with ourselves.
+We must start at home.

 Attunement to our own emotions

 For some, internal pushes are loud and obnoxious.
 Once ignited, they explode taking over the stage forcing other actors out of focus.
 These individuals cower to the frightening thunder of feeling, drawn to and from at the internal beckoning of pleasure and displeasure.
 Others developed the opposite reaction, a callous denial of feeling, banning emotion, while stoically appealing to logic (what they believe to be logic).
 Sadly, the façade of an emotionless logic is a farce.
 The emotions continue to bubble underneath, motivating action.
 The actor then summons logic to justify.
 We must identify our relationship with feeling before we can constructively begin change.